Zarkend/Car-Rental/README.md

 All the endpoints listed on the readme will be with https://localhost:44352/.

+### Swagger

+Note that this api comes with Swagger installed, browse https://localhost:44352/index.html to look at all the endpoints.

 ### Tutorial

 This tutorial gives a brief example of use: